HyperIndex Terminology & Key Concepts

 Event Handler

 A function that listens for a specific event from a smart contract and either updates or inserts new data into your Envio API.
+Event handlers define the business logic for processing blockchain events.

 GraphQL

-A query language for interacting with APIs, commonly used in blockchain systems for retrieving specific data from the blockchain platforms.
+A query language for interacting with APIs, commonly used in blockchain systems for retrieving specific data from blockchain platforms.
 As an alternative to REST, GraphQL lets developers construct requests that pull data from multiple data sources in a single API call.

 GraphQL API